 Imposter syndrome as the U.S. president

-I bet most every person would feel like a fraud running a nation of over 300 million people.
+Picture being the U.S. president.
+There’s no handbook on how to run the country.
+I bet almost everyone would feel like a fraud leading a nation of over 330 million people.

-The more knowledge you gain, the more confident you’ll become.
-Not a surprise.
+Unsurprisingly, the more knowledge you acquire, the more confident you’ll become.

-Like a computer, you could do rapid calculations to always pick the best move.
-I bet the imposter syndrome would go away faster than you could snap your finger.
+Like a computer, you could rapidly calculate and always choose the right move.
+I guarantee your imposter syndrome would vanish faster than a snap of your fingers.

-The key takeaway is to learn as much as you can.
-I always try to absorb as much knowledge as I can with a new line of work.
+The main takeaway is to learn as much as possible.
+Whenever I tackle new work, I soak up as much knowledge as I can by:

 |Year||CASE #1: hours worked/Year (40 hour work weeks)||CASE #2: hours worked/Year (80 hour work weeks)|